 The energy revolution in the U.S. isn’t done yet however… Based on EIA estimates, there is still plenty of growth to be had as the world’s demand for energy continues to grow.

-In other words, I should consider adding MLP investments into my portfolio.
-There’s definitely some big tax advantages to owning MLP’s that fit very nicely with early-retirees like myself (people who lack a traditional W-2 income).
+In other words, I might consider adding MLP investments into my portfolio.
+There’s definitely some tax advantages to owning MLP’s that fit very nicely with early-retirees like myself (people who lack a traditional W-2 income).

 MLP’s aren’t perfect, but going forward I think it would be extremely foolish of me to ignore the sector further.
 It’s safe to say my old prejudices against MLP’s have been proven quite wrong!